Après Food Co, Clerkenwell

 Palm Vaults, Hackney

-A veritable influencer's paradise, and strong contender for the title of ‘London’s most Instagrammable café, this brunch and coffee spot is decked out in entirely green and pink tones.
+An influencer's paradise, and strong contender for the title of ‘London’s most Instagrammable café’, this brunch and coffee spot is decked out in entirely green and pink tones.
 From the Wes Anderson-style colour scheme to the cutesy cakes at the counter, everything here is designed with the Insta-crowd in mind.
 When it comes to food, Palm Vaults offers a vegetarian menu, where gluten-free and vegan options abound.
-We like that the team has a no laptop policy, and the fact that dogs are more than welcome.
-Get here early at the weekends if you want a table though (it doesn’t take bookings), or you'll have to battle it out with the bloggers.
+We like that the team has a no laptop policy, and that dogs are more than welcome.

 411 Mare Street, Hackney, E8 1HY